-15 Best Attractions + Things to do in St Petersburg Russia
+15 Best Attractions + Things To Do in St Petersburg Russia

 A city of opulence and lavishness, palaces and museums, cathedrals and canals.
 I could go on quite a bit about the multitude of things to do in St Petersburg Russia.

-However, often travellers are here for just a handful of days, if not less, so I’ve narrowed down this list of must-see attractions in Saint Petersburg for when you find yourself visiting.
+However, travellers are often here for just a handful of days, if not less, so I’ve narrowed down this list of must-see attractions in Saint Petersburg for when you find yourself visiting.

 Read on to discover the best list 🙂 … (you can NOT miss seeing number 15!)